 The 300 m ascent up to the col follows gentle zigzags, and takes half an hour or so.
 At the top there are some fine views looking down into the Vallon de Marcieu, with the Dome de Bellefont on the right of the col, and our destination on the left.
 The route up is clear underfoot.
 It first scrambles up to a little path with a small pillar, and then ascends a steep rocky gully that requires the use of hands (Difficulty 2).
 The path then traverses the ridge to reach some 40 m of steep scree for the final ascent.
 At the top of this, a fine path along the crest with magnificent views on all sides reaches the highest point all too soon about half an hour after leaving the col. Allow 3 to 3½ hours for the ascent from Perquelin.

 For the descent, return back to the Cabane de Bellefont, and follow the GR9 towards Dent de Crolles.
 It soon enters the Chaos de Bellefont, a well-named, complex area of shafts, pits, and caves.
-This is folllowed by an area of alpine meadow, le Prayet, which is the start of our route down into the Perquelin valley.
-When you find a sign-posted path towards the Pas de Rocheplan, look for a path going right towards the cirque - the Sentier du Colonel.
-This is a superb descent path, which makes its way easily back down.
-After an hour's descent, you meet a forest track - turn left, and after 100 metres turn right onto a path.
+This is followed by an area of alpine meadow, le Prayet, which is the start of our route down into the Perquelin valley.
+When you find a sign-posted path towards the Pas de Rocheplan, look for a path going right towards the cirque going off by a well decorated tree - the Sentier du Colonel.
+Apart from a couple of short steep gullies, this is a superb descent path, which makes its way easily back down.
+After an hour's descent, you meet a forest track - go straight across.
 This descends rapidly, passing the Fontaine Noire - a captured water source which is the resurgence for the Chaos of Bellefond area, and before long you will find yourself emerging from the path we noted on the way up.